jli198/cpe462/README.md

 The followng procedures apply to exams for this course.
 As the instructor, I reserve the right to modify any conditions set forth below by printing revised Exam Room Conditions on the quiz or exam.

 1. Students may use the following devices during exams.
-Any electronics devices that are not mentioned in the list below are <u>not</u> permitted.
+Any electronics devices that are not mentioned in the list below are *not* permitted.

 | **Device** | Permitted?
 Yes|
 | --- | --- |